gillian-guide/gillian-guide.github.io/docs/essential-modding/fusionfix.en.md

             !!! note ""
                 [Zolika1351's Downgrader](../../downgrading/#zolika1351s-downgrader) already takes care of that.
             * Download FusionFix from optional mods [here](https://zolika1351.pages.dev/mods/ivpatch/downgrading).
-            * Extract :material-zip-box:`FusionFix_1070-1080_New.zip` to your game folder.
+            * Extract :material-zip-box:`FusionFix_1070-1080_New.zip` into the game folder.
     === "Legacy Version"
         - Instructions:
             * Get the [Release 1.10](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/tag/v1.10) of FusionFix.
-            * Extract :material-zip-box:`GTAIV.EFLC.FusionFix.zip` to your game folder.
+            * Extract :material-zip-box:`GTAIV.EFLC.FusionFix.zip` into the game folder.
 === "1.2.0.59"
-    - Instructions
+    - Instructions:
         * Go to the [Releases](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix) page.
         * Download the latest release.
-        * Extract the :material-zip-box:`GTAIV.EFLC.FusionFix.zip` to your game folder.
+        * Extract the :material-zip-box:`GTAIV.EFLC.FusionFix.zip` into the game folder.
 !!! tip ""
     You can move files from the :material-folder:==plugins== to the game folder for convenience.
 ## Configuration